Seed Donation Instructions

-The NARGS Seed Exchange is dependent on the generosity of all our members who donate seeds from desirable plants.
-Keep the diverse range of plants you grow in active cultivation by collecting and sharing seeds with other members through the Seed Exchange.
-The Seed Exchange is only as good as the seed that is sent in so please donate seed!
+The NARGS Seed Exchange is dependent on the generosity of all our members to donate seeds from desirable plants.
+Help keep the diverse range of plants you grow in active cultivation by collecting and sharing seeds with other members through the Seed Exchange.
+The Seed Exchange is only as good as the seeds that are sent in - please collect and donate seeds!

 ADVANTAGES OF DONATING

 Seed donors are defined as members who contribute sufficient seed from at least 5 different taxa appropriate for the seed exchange.
-Donors receive 35 packets of seed, while non-donors receive only 25.
-Furthermore, Main round orders from seed donors are filled before those from non-donors.
-Finally, donors receive the recognition and gratitude of their colleagues!
-Status as a donor will be determined by the Intake Manager; see below "What to Send" and "Unacceptable Seed List" for what is appropriate.
+Donors receive 10 extra packets of seed in their Main round order (35 packets total), while non-donors receive only 25 packets.
+Additionally, Main round orders from seed donors are filled before those from non-donors.
+Finally, donors receive the recognition and gratitude of their fellow members.
+Status as a donor will be determined by the Intake Manager; see below “What to Send” and "Unacceptable Seeds” for what is appropriate.

 COLLECTING AND PREPARING SEED

-Collect seeds as they mature; many seeds will change color (usually tan-brown-black) or separate easily from their seed pods when they are ripe.
-Remember to identify and label the seeds when you collect them.
-Check out Seed Exchange Helpful Links for links to help you identify what the seed should look like as well as how to clean the seed.
+Collect seeds as they ripen; many seeds will change color (usually tan-brown-black) or separate easily from their seed heads when they are ripe.
+Identify and label the seeds when you collect them.
+Check out Seed Exchange Helpful Links for links to help you identify what the seed should look like, as well as how to clean the seed.
+Collect and send enough seed for a minimum of 5 packets, if possible.
+Please make sure the seeds are correctly identified before sending them.

-Clean the seed as soon as possible, by removing the seed from capsules/pods and discarding all debris and chaff.
+Clean the seed as soon as possible after collecting, by removing the seed from capsules/pods and discarding all debris and chaff.
 Most seeds can be cleaned using a sieve, tweezers, and a magnifying glass.
+If there is a lot of debris, working in small batches can make it easier to separate the seed from the chaff.
 If the seed is enclosed in a fleshy fruit, remove as much moist material as possible.
-Cleaning your seeds of chaff and debris is very important, as many countries are much stricter about the seeds that they allow to enter.
-Also, our seed packagers need the seed clean enough to ensure they are packing viable seed in each packet.
+Cleaning your seeds is very important, as many countries are strict about the seeds that they allow to enter.
+The seed needs to be clean enough to ensure our seed packagers are packing viable seeds in each packet.
 Unclean or diseased seeds will be discarded.

 EPHEMERAL/RECALCITRANT/HYDROPHILIC SEED (US DONORS ONLY)

-The Seed Exchange can accept moist-packed ephemeral/recalcitrant/hydrophilic seed if it is properly packed.
+The Seed Exchange can accept moist-packed ephemeral/recalcitrant/hydrophilic seeds if it is properly packed.
 This includes many spring-blooming woodlanders and some members of the Ranunculaceae family, which germinate better if not allowed to dry out.
-Pack the fresh-collected ephemeral seed in a re-sealable plastic bag with slightly damp vermiculite (not perlite) - do not individually pack them.
-Use enough vermiculite to keep the seeds from drying out and check the bag periodically to ensure that the seeds are just damp, but not wet (like the amount of moisture they would naturally have in the garden).
-Please also note on the donation form that the seeds are moist-packed in vermiculite.
+Pack the fresh-collected ephemeral seed in a re-sealable plastic bag with slightly damp vermiculite (not perlite) - do NOT individually pack them.
+Use damp vermiculite to keep the seeds from drying out; check the bag periodically to ensure that the seeds are damp, but not wet (as they would be in nature).
+Please write on the donation form that the seeds are moist packed.

 PACKAGING SEED FOR DONATION

 MAKE SURE THAT THE SEED ENVELOPES DO NOT LEAK!
 Many seeds are lost from packets that are not properly sealed, especially from the corners of the envelope.
-Fold down the flap an extra ¼ inch (6mm) to completely seal the opening and fold tape over the bottom corners to ensure the seeds cannot leak out of the envelope.
+Fold down the flap an extra ¼ inch (6mm) below the opening and fold tape over the tip of all corners so there is no possible gap for the seeds to escape.

-PRINT IN EASILY READABLE, GOOD-SIZED LETTERS on the OUTSIDE (not inside) of each packet: the botanical name with genus and species (no abbreviation of genus); collection site and country (if wild collected); color and height (if unusual).
-Your name (and country if outside the U.S.) is required on every seed envelope.
+PRINT IN EASILY READABLE, GOOD-SIZED LETTERS on the OUTSIDE (not on a slip of paper inside) of each packet: the botanical name with genus and species (no abbreviation of genus); collection site and country (if wild-collected); color and height (if unusual).
+Your last name (and country if outside the U.S.) is required on every seed packet.

-If seeds are very moist, particularly aroids, Paeonia, Acanthus, and Iris, enclose the packet separately in plastic to prevent the moisture from ruining the rest of the seeds.
-You may remove the “tails” of seeds such as Clematis and Pulsatilla, and the “tufts” on seeds such as those found in the Aster or Milkweed families.
+If seeds are very moist, particularly aroids, Paeonia, Acanthus, and Iris, enclose them in plastic with a paper towel to absorb the moisture and prevent to from ruining the rest of the seeds.
+You may remove the “tails” of seeds, such as Clematis and Pulsatilla, and the “tufts” on seeds, such as those found in the Aster or Milkweed families.

-Fern spores and dust-like seeds should be divided into individual packets by the donor, as the seeds are so small and difficult to package.
-The individual packets should be small enough to fit inside the glassines used for distribution, about 1 inch/ 2.5 cm square; folded foil or waxed paper works well.
+Fern spores and dust-like seeds should be divided into individual packets by the donor, as the seeds are so small and difficult to repackage.
+Those individual packets should be small enough to fit inside the glassines used for distribution, about 1 inch/ 2.5 cm square; folded foil or waxed paper works well.

 SEED DONATION FORM

-The Seed Donation Form is included with the Donation Instructions insert in the Summer issue of the Rock Garden Quarterly or click on the Donation Form PDF to access the form which can be filled in online (use your tab key to move from one field to the next), printed out, and sent in with your seed donation.
+The Seed Donation Form is included with the Donation Instructions insert in the Summer issue of the Rock Garden Quarterly or click on the Donation Form PDF to access the form which can be filled out on your computer (use your tab key to move from one field to the next), printed, and mailed with your seed donation.
 You can also download the PDF to your computer to fill in, print out, and save a copy for your records.
-If you are unable to print out the PDF file contact us for a different version or you may enclose a clearly written or typed alphabetical list of the seeds you are sending (clearly marking if garden- or wild-collected), along with your name and mailing address.
-Including your email address on your donation form will help the Intake Manager if she needs to contact you about your donation.

 Fill out the form with the botanical names listed alphabetically.
-For wild collected seed, country-of-origin is necessary; other site information is appreciated.
-The remaining information (height, flower color) can prove useful, especially if there is variability in the species, and is required if the species name is unknown.
+For wild-collected seeds, the country of origin is necessary; other site information is appreciated.
+The remaining information (height, flower color) can prove useful if there is variability in the species and is required if the species name is unknown (e.g., Aster sp.).
+If you do not use the Seed Donation Form, you must enclose a written or typed alphabetical list of the seeds you are sending.
+Include your name and mailing address, plus your email address.

 HOW TO SEND SEED

-Place securely sealed seed packets and the completed Donation Form in a padded mailing envelope or box.
-If using a regular mail envelope, be sure to wrap the seed packets with plenty of padding inside the mailing envelope; postal sorting machines will crush seeds that are not well protected, making them unusable.
+Place the securely sealed seed packets and completed Donation Form in a padded mailing envelope or box.
+If you use a regular envelope, wrap the seed packets with plenty of padding inside the mailing envelope; postal sorting machines will crush seeds that are not well protected, making them unusable.

 Mail your donation to the Intake Manager (address below under Questions and on the Donation Form) as early as possible.
 DO NOT SEND SEED TO ANY OTHER ADDRESS.
 You may send more than one shipment if you have a lot of seed or some early-ripened seed and later-ripening seed.
-For USA MEMBERS - Seeds MUST BE RECEIVED by November 1.
-No item can be added to the catalog after that date.
+For USA MEMBERS - Seeds MUST BE RECEIVED by November 1, so send them by October 26.
+Items may not be added to the catalog after that date.

-You must use the permit and green & yellow mailing label which will be with the Summer edition of the Rock Garden Quarterly or which can be obtained from the Intake Manager.
-Please follow the instructions below very carefully or your seed will not reach the exchange.
-Check the Restricted Seed page to make sure what you are sending is allowed entry; any seeds you list as "sp" must not have any species of that genus listed as restricted (since inspectors cannot rule it out as being the restricted species if there is no species name).
-Because the seed goes through the Plant Inspection Station first, to be received on time Canadian & Overseas members’ seed donations MUST BE MAILED BY 15 OCTOBER.
-Seed arriving late may not arrive in time to be listed.
+You must use the Small Lots of Seeds import permit and green & yellow mailing label, which will be with the Summer edition of the Rock Garden Quarterly, or which can be obtained by contacting the Seed Intake Manager.
+Please follow the instructions below very carefully, or your seed will not reach the exchange.
+Check the Restricted Seed page to make sure what you are sending is allowed entry.
+Any seeds you list as "sp" must not have any species of that genus listed as restricted (since inspectors cannot rule it out as being the restricted species if there is no species name).
+The seed goes through the Plant Inspection Station first, so for it to be received on time, Canadian & Overseas members’ seed donations MUST BE MAILED BY 15 OCTOBER.
+Seed arriving late may not arrive in time to be listed; if possible, email the Seed Intake Manager a copy of your donation form when you mail your seed.

 >INSIDE the mailing envelope, Overseas and Canadian donors must place the following items:

-- Seed packets, labeled with the botanical name, your last name, and country;
+• Seed packets, labeled with the full botanical name (genus and species), your last name, and country;

 >OUTSIDE the mailing envelope:

-- Secure the green & yellow shipping label (attached to the import permit) using adhesive tape (do not glue) as the only shipping label on the mailing envelope; it will direct your seed to the U.S. Port Inspection station.
+• Secure the green & yellow shipping label (attached to the import permit) as the only shipping label on the mailing envelope; it will direct your seed to the U.S. Port Inspection station.
+Use adhesive tape (do not glue) to attach the label.
 Inspectors must be able to easily remove the label before forwarding the shipment to us.
-DO NOT put the white shipping label from the import permit on the mailing envelope!
+DO NOT put the white shipping label from the import permit on the mailing envelope; the inspector will apply the label after inspection.

-There is a limit of 50 seed packets per shipment for Plant Inspection.
+There is a limit of 50 seed packets per shipment going through the Plant Inspection station.
 If you have more than 50 packets to send, or you mail early and plan to send a second shipment of seed later, please request another set of the import permit and mailing label from the Intake Manager as soon as possible.

 Individual seed packets must not exceed 10 grams (or 50 seeds if large seeds); you may divide the seed into two or more packets to comply with the weight restriction, but each packet counts towards the 50-packet limit per shipment.